virteal/l8/README.md

 # extracted from test/input.coffee
 ```

-L8 is a comprehensive library to help those who want to embrace the javascript style of asynchronous programming but feel that the classic thread/blocking-function model is also very readable.
+l8 is a comprehensive library to help those who want to embrace the javascript style of asynchronous programming but feel that the classic thread/blocking-function model is also very readable.

 l8 schedules the execution of multiple "tasks".
 A task is made of "steps", much like a function is made of statements.
 Execution goes from "step" to "step", steps are closures.
 If one cannot walk a step immediately, one does block, waiting for something before resuming.
 Steps can nest, like blocks of statements.

 Hence l8 tasks are kind of user level non preemptive threads.
 They are neither native threads, nor worker threads, nor fibers nor the result of some CPS transformation.
 Just a bunch of cooperating closures.
-However, if you are familiar with threads, l8 tasks should seem natural to you.
+However, if you are familiar with threads or fibers, l8 tasks should seem natural to you.

 l8 tasks are also "promises".
-Once a task is completed, it's promise is either fullfilled or rejected depending on the task success or failure.
+Once a task is completed, it's promise is either fulfilled or rejected depending on the task success or failure.

 The main flow control structures are the sequential execution of steps, the execution and join of forked steps on parallel paths, error propagation similar to exception handling and synchronisation using the usual suspects (semaphores, mutexes, reentrant locks, message queues, ports, signals, generators...).